FAQs About the Convention

 Of course!
 You may be asked to show the contents of your bag upon first entry through registration by security.

-Am I allowed to bring my own water?
+Am I allowed to bring my own water or water bottle?

 Where can I get food or drink?